Plan Your Visit

 Not much is known of the Fitzpatrick’s Saloon Building during the middle part of the 20th Century.
 Like much of downtown, the building fell into disrepair.
 That would not last long.
 A rebirth was coming for downtown Kansas City and with it would come a new name for Fitzpatrick’s Saloon.

-Continue the story with The History of The Majestic Restaurant.
+The Revitalization of The Majestic Restaurant